 My research focuses on the spatial networks that link communities together, and it contributes to knowledge of the relationship between economy, environment, and development.
 This work is driven by underlying questions of space and place, particularly how communities improve livelihoods by using local resources and also by connecting to other places through networks.
 Projects have included urban agriculture and farmer’s markets in the U.S. and grassroots disaster response in the Pacific Island nation of Vanuatu.
 This has drawn on training in urban geography, political ecology, and geographic information systems.

-Drake, L. Accepted for publication.
+Drake, L. 2020.
 Visualizing and analyzing diverse economies with GIS: A resource for performative research.
 In The Handbook of Diverse Economies, (eds.)
 J.K.
 Gibson-Graham and K. Dombroski.
 Cheltenham, UK: Edward Elgar Publishing.